SUSE-Enceladus/mash/README.md

  __Test region__

-For AWS partitions there may be additional regions which can be configured when creating an EC2 account in Mash for those regions to be used when testing the images:
+For AWS partitions additional test regions can be configured.
+Not all instance types are guaranteed to be available in all regions.
+This feature supports the association of specific instance types to to specific regions for test purposes.

 ```bash
 mash account ec2 add \